 To take a closer look at the role of project manager, we spoke with Caroline Saavedra, a project manager at Moffitt Cancer Center in Tampa, FL and a graduate of USF Health Online’s Master of Science in Health Informatics program.

 To find out more about educational opportunities with USF Health, click here.
-To keep up with trends around health IT, learn more about our students and find out what’s going on at USF, bookmark our resources section!
+To keep up with trends around health IT, learn more about our students and find out what’s going on at USF, visit our resources!